roboncode/avocadojs/README.md

 ## Roadmap
 * Getter / Settings in schema
 * Array.push (APPEND), splice, pop, etc?
-* Stick with ArangoSlice or call it something else?
-* Break out ArangoSlice from Tang
+* Break out Orango from Tang
 * unit tests (in progress) - 85 so far
 * cleanup
 * more documentation